turingschool/mod-0-curriculum/session1/index.md

 - <strong>Zoom</strong>: turn video on, turn mic off unless speaking
 - <strong>You can raise your hand using zoom</strong>: go ahead and try it now!
-- <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either David or Tim)
+- <strong>Problems or individual questions during the Zoom session?</strong> Send a message in the chat!

 <a name="expectations"></a>
 ## Turing Mission and Expectations

 > “Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.”

+The tech industry has historically been very homogenous.
+It's our goal to get people from different cultures, places, ages, and industries so that better conversations can be had, better ideas can be conceived, and ultimately better software made.

 ### A different type of learning environment

 Turing is a very challenging experience for most people.
-In order to be successful I'd highly recommend that you embrace a **growth mindset**.
-This means that you believe that knowledge and intelligence can be improved through hard work and dedication, and that you may fail at something before you're successful at it.
-It's the difference between being good at something right off the bat, and working really hard to get good at something that sets people apart here.
+To be successful here, I'd highly recommend that you embrace a **growth mindset**.
+This means that you believe that knowledge and intelligence can be improved through hard work and dedication and that you may fail at something before you're successful at it.
+It's the difference between being good at something right off the bat, and working hard to get good at something that sets people apart here.

 **This is not traditional education**
 * You will not be given all of the answers